BasThomas/Analysis/README.md

 ## Usage

 Analysing a string is very straightforward.
-You can use any of the two ways to instantiate an `Analysis`:
+You can use any of these two ways to instantiate an `Analysis`:

 ```swift
 import Analysis